-The development has been designed for waste servicing via Council's normal kerbside collection from High Street with tenants required to move their bins out on the kerbside for collection and back in after collection.
-As a commercial premises other servicing for stationary supplies would be expected to be undertaken by light vehicles using the proposed on-site car parking and be infrequent i.e. maximum 1 a day and 2 a week.
-Therefore servicing arrangements for the site are considered satisfactory and a designated service bay is not required.
+The development has been designed for waste servicing via Council's normal kerbside collection from the car wash manager required to move their bins out on the kerbside for collection and back in after collection.
+As a car wash all consumables will be collected by the car wash manager in a light utility vehicle and delivered to the site for unloading by the car wash manager in the store room using the proposed on-site car parking on a once-a-day frequency.
+Therefore, servicing arrangements for the site are considered satisfactory and a designated service bay is not required.